MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-application.md

 In entry number 5, the value of the **Cost Amount (Actual)** field for this entry is also inaccurate for the same reason.

 > [!NOTE]
->  If you create a fixed application for an stock decrease for an item that uses the Average costing method, then the decrease will not receive the average cost for the item as usual, but will instead receive the cost of the stock increase that you specified.
-That stock decrease is then no longer part of the average cost calculation.
+>  If you create a fixed application for an inventory decrease for an item that uses the Average costing method, then the decrease will not receive the average cost for the item as usual, but will instead receive the cost of the inventory increase that you specified.
+That inventory decrease is then no longer part of the average cost calculation.

 ### <a name="example--fixed-application-in-sales-return"></a>Example – Fixed Application in Sales Return
 Fixed applications are also a very good means of reversing cost exactly, such as with sales returns.